GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 Once a prerendered document is activated, `PerformanceNavigationTiming`'s `activationStart` will also be set to a non-zero time representing the time between when the prerender was started and the document was actually activated.

-You can have a function to check for _prendering_ and _prerendered_ pages like the following:
+You can have a function to check for _prerendering_ and _prerendered_ pages like the following:

 ```js
 function pagePrerendered() {